Professional Development for Teachers

 Virtual Economics 4.0 flashdrive (Grades K-12)

-Virtual Economics (VE4) flashdrive is offered at select teacher conferences and workshops offer training in.
-Read about this teaching resource which is loaded with activity-based lessons from over 75 publications; 51 key concepts and a glossary with over 500 terms.
+Virtual Economics (VE4) flashdrive is offered at select teacher conferences and workshops.
+Read about this teaching resource loaded with activity-based lessons from over 75 publications, 51 key concepts and a glossary with over 500 terms.

 Certificate in the Teaching of Economics (Grades K-12, post-secondary)

 Teachers at the K-12, community college, and college and university levels will develop skills to teach courses in economics and consumer economics as well as how to include economic concepts in other courses.
 Contact Dr. Helen Roberts at the University of Illinois Chicago Center for Economic Education by phone at 312.355.0378 or email at firstname.lastname@example.org.

 UIC Economic Education Graduate Courses (K-12)

 The UIC Center for Economic Education offers a variety of graduate courses for the educator.
 Courses have various formats offering flexibility of online, on-site and a blend of the two formats.
 The number of graduate hours, prerequisite(s), and a summary of topics are provided on the UIC CEE website.
 For questions or if interested, contact Helen Roberts: email@example.com.

 Annual Teaching Economics and Financial Literacy Conference (K-12)

 This ever-popular K-12 teacher conference took place on Friday, January 24, 2014 at the Federal Reserve Bank of Chicago.
 All-new sessions highlighted a wide variety of media used to make the teaching of economics and financial literacy as easy as 1-2-3!
 Save the date for next year's conference which will be held on January 23, 2015.
 Registrations open on November 1!

 Master of Arts in Economics and Entrepreneurship for Educators (K-12)